exxoff/ten-thousand/README.md

 # Ten thousand score app

-A very simple app to keep track of the score in the dice game 10 000 though it may bes used for any point scoring game.
+A very simple app to keep track of the score in the dice game 10 000 though it may bes used for any point-scoring game.

 ## Updates